yulangz/rocketmq/RIP-2-RocketMQ-Spring.md

 In this phase, the project is designed to only support Spring Boot, not support the Spring Integration or Spring Cloud Stream.
 The project will only support in Java languate and Spring framework.

-## Are there any limits of this proposal?
+## Are there any limits to this proposal?
-Pushing the project to Spring needs approval of goalkeeper of Pivotal.
+Pushing the project to Spring needs the approval of goalkeeper of Pivotal.

 # Changes
 ## Enahncement 1:  Sub-project: rocketmq-spring-test
-This is an accessional project to generate an embedded RocketMQ Broker in a standalone jar, it is majorly used in spring-rocketmq test scenarios instead of using it in production environment.
+This is an accessional project to generate an embedded RocketMQ Broker in a standalone jar, it is majorly used in spring-rocketmq test scenarios instead of using it in a production environment.
-## Enahncement 2:  Support sending transactonal message
+## Enhancement 2:  Support sending a transactional message
 Distributed transactional message is an important new feature in RocketMQ 4.3.0 release, we need this function in spring-rocketmq producer API.
-Currently the project has supported the following features:
+Currently, the project has supported the following features:
 RocketMQTemplate: It provides a "template" as a high-level abstraction for sending messages;

 ```
-@RocktMQMessageListener: The annotation works with Message-driven POJOs and implements callback method to consume messages.
+@RocktMQMessageListener: The annotation works with Message-driven POJOs and implements the callback method to consume messages.

 @RocketMQMessageListener(topic = "${spring.rocketmq.topic}", consumerGroup = "string_consumer")
 public class StringConsumer implements RocketMQListener<String> {